 However, the downside of their lighter bikes is that they too often come with gearing that can make even a 10% climb a struggle.
 Here is a copy of the advice I have prepared for our members (4 bikes so far upgraded to this spec):

-Some of the cheaper road/hybrid bikes are sold with an 8-speed 13-26 cassette with a triple chainset of typically 30-42-52.
+Some of the cheaper road/hybrid bikes are sold with an 8-speed 13-26 cassette with a triple chainset of typically 52-42-30 (or perhaps 48-38-28).
 CTC’s recommendation for touring is have a rear gear at least as large as your smallest front ring.
-In this example, you need a cassette ring of at least 30.
-If you have a compact chainset with a small 34 ring and a largest cassette ring of only 25, you are even further away from this ideal.
+In 52-42-30 example, that means a cassette ring of at least 30.
+If your new road bike has the popular compact chainset (50-34) with a largest cassette ring of only 25 or 26, you are far away from this ideal.

 The minimum derailleur capacity required for your 8-speed setup is 35 (see calculation below) and the chances are that your current derailleur won’t cope with any more (google to find out).
 So, you will need a new derailleur as well as a new cassette.

-Actually, you can exceed this maximum capacity slightly but there is another reason why you need a new derailleur: that’s tooth size, which shouldn’t be exceeded, otherwise the derailleur jockey wheel might hit the largest cassette ring.
-Your current derailleur cannot cope with a ring of larger than 26.
+Actually, you can exceed the “maximum/total capacity” slightly but there is another reason why you might need a new derailleur: that’s “maximum tooth size”, which shouldn’t be exceeded, otherwise the derailleur top jockey wheel might hit the largest cassette ring.
+Your current derailleur in the 8-speed set up above cannot cope with a ring of larger than 26.
 If you choose an 11-30 cassette, then (using the same calculation) you will require a derailleur with a capacity of 41.
 A Shimano Deore derailleur (RD-M591) has a maximum capacity of 45 and a maximum tooth size of 34, so you will have plenty to play with.